Klimpen/tis-100/readme.md

 ### 0100 LEFT

-The first inter-core register. `LEFT` represents communication with the core to the left.
+The first inter-core bus. `LEFT` represents communication with the core to the left.
 If this core is the leftmost core on the grid, it wraps to the rightmost core on the grid in the same row.

 Communication is half duplex, and for a single value.